sqd8642/go-gallery-hub/README.md

 ## Overview
 Go App Dev 2024 Spring semseter course project.
 Image gallery application built with Go programming language.
-It offers a set of endpoints to manage images, galleries, and tags.
+It offers a set of endpoints to manage images, galleries.
 Below are the supported operations

 ```
 Create Image: POST /images